ajcr/ajcr.github.io/_posts/2023-11-4-hypergeometric-calculators.md

 However, while using this and other online calculators, I found some things that I struggled with and that I thought could be improved upon:

-1. **Translation**: I still have to extract the numbers from my question and then put the numbers in the correct boxes for every set of constraints.
+1. **Question translation**: I still have to extract the numbers from my question and then put the numbers in the correct boxes for every set of constraints.
 This is quite tedious and feels like it should be easier.
 2. **Question complexity**: I want to use multiple constraints or success criteria on items such as "_at least 2 kings and exactly 1 jack OR _ 2 jacks and between 1 and 3 queens_", but this wasn't particularly easy or natural to express (or even possible in most calculators).
 3. **Calculation capability**: calculations can be slow or not work at all, especially for larger collections with particular selection sizes and constraints.